Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/README.md

 --------------------------------------------------------------------------------------------------------------
 ### Project Overview
 This project builds from raw source data, a data model (the back bone)  for report analysis.
+A lot of cleaning and transformation was done in order to have proper tables.
+After that, related tables were merged in creating the dimension and facts tables, and relationships were established between them.
+This is a very key aspect, as all filters ride on the relationships.

 --------------------------------------------------------------------------------------------------------------